-Injection profiles are run to determine the health of injector units, monitor fluid dispersion, find and measure out of zone losses, and provide a comprehensive picture of the overall activity down hole on an injection well.
+Injection profiles are run to determine the health of injector units, monitor fluid dispersion, find and measure out–of–zone losses and provide a comprehensive picture of the overall downhole activity on an injection well.

-We wanted to take a minute to explain a few of the common surveys used in the injection profile package.
+Listed below are explanations of the common surveys used in the injection profile package.

 This information is crucial to all types of production logging.
 The actual internal diameter of a wellbore must be known in order for an accurate fluid rate to be calculated.